Aqueduct Operations

 Annual Water Quality Report Mountain View Trailer Court

-The 2022 Drinking Water Quality Report for the Mountain View Trailer Court (MVTC) was prepared by the Los Angeles Department of Water and Power (LADWP).
+The 2023 Drinking Water Quality Report for the Mountain View Trailer Court (MVTC) was prepared by LADWP.
 This annual Drinking Water Quality Report (also known as a Consumer Confidence Report CCR) is required by the California State Water Resources Control Board, Division of Drinking Water (SWRCB-DDW) and is prepared in accordance with their guidelines.
-The report provides information about drinking water at MVTC during the 2022 calendar year (January 1, 2022 - December 31, 2022).
+The report provides information about drinking water at MVTC during the 2023 calendar year (January 1, 2023 - December 31, 2023).
 Only those constituents that were detected are listed.